Brain Injury Attorneys

 When you are reeling from the emotional and physical toll a brain injury takes on a family, it can be difficult to focus on healing and trying to move forward.
 Medical bills, calls and communications from insurance companies, and taking care of your loved one and the family can be all-consuming and overwhelming.

 In some instances, those involved in causing a brain injury might try to encourage you to move past it, or they might try to pretend it never happened.
-Our experienced team of traumatic brain injury attorneys understand how to ensure the victim is properly evaluated, treated and cared for no matter what level of brain injury they have.
+Our experienced team of traumatic brain injury attorneys understands how to ensure the victim is properly evaluated, treated, and cared for no matter what level of brain injury they have.
 If someone else is at fault for the injury you or your loved one sustained, we will pursue justice with an unwavering commitment to results.

 The brain injury attorneys at Slater & Zurz are focused not only on getting results but on compassionate concern for our clients and their families.
 We want to relieve your stress and will work tirelessly to resolve your case with the best possible outcome, no matter how long it takes.